juandavidlarraondo/budgr/docs/privacy.md

 ## 10. Contact Us

-If you have questions about this privacy policy or how budgr handles data, please contact:
+If you have questions about this privacy policy or how Rooted handles data, please contact:

 **Juan David Larraondo**
 **Email:** jdlarraondo@gmail.com